 For homemade ice cream!

 I don’t know about you guys, but I could eat ice cream as a meal any time, any day.
 There are days when that’s actually happened -and I call that adulting.
-With July being National Ice Cream Month, there’s a good chance history will repeat itself.

 Make your own Strawberry Peach Ice Cream!